rmcanany/SolidEdgeHousekeeper/README.md

 #### Open/Save
 Same as the Assembly command of the same name.

+#### Property find replace
+Same as the Assembly command of the same name.

 #### Update drawing views
 Checks drawing views one by one, and updates them if needed.

 #### Update styles from template
-Updates styles from a template you specify on the **Configuration Tab**.
-Also replaces the contents of the background sheets from the template.
+Updates styles and background sheets from a template you specify on the **Configuration Tab**.

 These styles are processed: DimensionStyles, DrawingViewStyles, LinearStyles, TableStyles, TextCharStyles, TextStyles.
+These are not: FillStyles, HatchPatternStyles, SmartFrame2dStyles.
+The latter group encountered errors with the current implementation.
+The errors were not thoroughtly investigated.
+If you need one or more of those styles updated, please ask on the Forum.

 #### Update drawing border from template
 Replaces the background border with that of the Draft template specified on the **Configuration Tab**.

 In contrast to `UpdateStylesFromTemplate`, this command only replaces the border.
 It does not attempt to update styles or anything else.

+#### Drawing view on background sheet
+Checks background sheets for the presence of drawing views.

 #### Fit view
 Same as the Assembly command of the same name.